nuxt-community/firebase-module/packages/docs/content/tutorials/typescript.md

 category: Tutorials
 ---

-The module comes with types by providing a decleration file (`index.d.ts`) within the npm package.
+The module comes with types by providing a declaration file (`index.d.ts`) within the npm package.

 All you need to do is to include "@nuxtjs/firebase" in your tsconfig.json types like so: